 PROFILE

 The same applies to furniture.
-My intention is to create a piece that meets your preferences and expectations without compromises.
+I strive to create pieces that uncompromisingly meet your wishes and expectations.

 FOCUS